RUHUNA (YALA) NATIONAL PARK BUFFER ZONE

 Interviews with cattle owners/herders in the YNP buffer study site showed that the primary issue of cattle loss, for them, is theft followed by disease and cattle wandering off.
 The loss of cattle due to depredation by leopard was the 4th reported cause.
 However, it is the negative feeling of farmers toward leopards (based on perceived cattle loss by leopard) that poses a significant threat to the leopard population in this shared area.

-This phase was initiated in January 2020.
+This phase was initiated in January 2020 and is still ongoing.
 Camera trapping stations were set up at 9 locations in the Nimalawa Sanctuary as well as inside the electric fence on the Palatupana side of Block I. Due to the Covid-19 lockdown and restrictions, this study area has remained smaller than originally planned.

 The WWCT hopes to expand the current area of study and incorporate the Katagamuwa buffer zone area in this next phase.
 To assess prey consumption and any potential shift in prey selection, leopard scat analysis will be carried out where possible.
 To monitor the grazing effects by cattle, vegetation plot enclosures (as seen in work done in the Serengeti National Park, Tanzania) are to be established.
 Finally, to gain a more robust understanding of land use and population of the leopard, remote camera monitoring will be continued in locations inside and outside Block I, and within all selected buffer areas.

-For more detailed accounts of work in this area, please see the following attachments.
+For more detailed accounts of work in this area, please see the attachments below.